hantsy/symfony-rest-sample/docs/api/postctl.md

 Open *src/Controller/PostController.php* in IDE.

-Add `Route` attribute on class level and two functions: one for fetching all posts and another for getting single post by ID.
+Add a new function to retrieve all posts.
+To bind the request path to the controller,  add a  `Route` attribute on class level and the `all` function.
+The former `Route` will apply to all functions in this controller.

 ```bash
 #[Route(path: "/posts", name: "posts_")]